Sundays. (In-person worship has resumed. )

 Our more traditional service at St. Ann & the Holy Trinity features music accompanied on a landmark E.M.
 Skinner pipe organ.
 The Rite II liturgy from the Episcopal Book of Common Prayer is dignified and accessible.
-Prayers for healing are offered by an assisting priest for those who wish.
 Guest singers and musicians perform regularly at this service.

 This brief, informal Rite II liturgy with Communion includes a brief homily on the appointed scriptures and provides mid-week opportunity for quiet reflection and contemplation.

 Join us via Zoom for this 20-minute service at the start of the day.
 The service is found on page 75 of the Book of Common Prayer,

 Bible studies, contemplative prayer, faith formation classes, book discussions, and group conversations around challenging issues offer opportunities to broaden and deepen Christian faith.
 These gatherings help us to explore and enhance our understanding of Jesus’ message and our relationship with God.
 Participation draws the community together and enriches our parish life.
 Everyone is invited to take part.